CS-433/ml-project-2-zenconvolutionalgraph/README.md

   TODO
 - OK --> change the df_movies to use only 13 emotios
 - check distribution triana nd chekc with verticla and horizontal
-- try to classify between movie and rest
+- OK: try to classify between movie and rest --> FNN 87% accuracy
 - OK --> mutiple label classfication  [1 0 1 0 1...
 0